filipeveronezi/veronezi.dev/outstatic/content/blog-posts/building-things-that-matter.md

 publishedAt: '2023-02-06T20:06:00.000Z'
 ---

-✨ This blog exists to share my journey as a web developer.
+✨ I've decided to create this blog to share my journey as a web developer.
 Sometimes *technically*, sometimes *thoughtfully*.
 Most of the times, *both*.

 In the *best case scenario*, I can help somebody who's feeling like giving up - just like I've felt sometimes.